Despite the vast amount of data on UFE many patients are told they are unsuitable for the procedure because:

 - Their fibroids are too big

-- Their fibroid is pedunculated inside the womb
+- Their fibroid is pedunculated or extending outside of the womb on a stalk.

 All these statements are wrong